reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 8️⃣ run\_antivirus\_scan.sh

-Contrary to myth, Linux malware exists—and unchecked file servers can become propagation hubs.
-This wrapper triggers a recursive, low noise ClamAV scan, logs findings, and summarises infections in a single line so health monitors or cron mail can pick them up instantly.
+Contrary to myth, Linux malware exists, and unchecked file Servers can become propagation hubs.
+This wrapper triggers a recursive, low-noise ClamAV scan, logs findings, and summarises infections in a single line so health monitors or cron mail can pick them up instantly.

-Use it to vet user uploads, sweep build artefacts before CI promotion, or validate cloud images pre deployment without succumbing to heavier commercial agents.
+Use it to vet user uploads, sweep build artifacts before CI promotion, or validate cloud images pre-deployment without relying on heavier commercial agents.

-> Invoke **ClamAV** (or swap for your engine) on demand, then parse a clean summary.
+Invoke **ClamAV** (or substitute with your preferred engine) on demand, then parse a clean summary.

 #### How it works

 * Checks for `clamscan` binary.
 * Accepts optional target path; defaults to `/`.
-* Logs to timestamped file.
+* Logs to a timestamped file.
 * Evaluates infection count and prints verdict.

 #### Usage Example